Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 <img src="images/IMG_5238.JPG" alt="image"/>

 Below in close-up is the driver board that allows the Raspberry pi to drive the stepper motor.
-The stepper motor is a 4-wire bipolar stepper motor, and requires and H-bridge chip to drive it.
+The stepper motor is a 4-wire bipolar stepper motor, and requires an H-bridge chip to drive it.
 The board brought a number of specific advantages over just using an H-bridge and breadboard.
 The motor is able to turn a single complete turn of its spindle in 400 steps, but with the driver board this can be changed to 16 steps.
 The current reaching the motor can also be controlled so that the motor does not burn out.

 <img src="images/IMG_5240.JPG" alt="image"/>